 - Start with removing extra leaves from a stem and cutting the bark.

-- Layer the cut section with an organic mix (peat moss and soil), cover it with plastic, and tie the ends to boost humidity.
+- Layer the cut section with an organic mix, cover it with plastic and tie the ends to boost humidity.

 - Once you see the roots, remove the plastic and carefully cut just below the stem with new roots.

 - Transfer it to a new pot with the appropriate potting mix.

 Toxicity of Philodendron Goeldii